reflectoring/reflectoring.github.io/_posts/2021-12-29-spring-resttemplate.md

 error occured: [Not Found] in service:: /product/error
 ```

-As we can see that the output is more elegant and can be produced in a format compatible with our logging systems for further diagnosis.
+The output is more elegant and can be produced in a format compatible with our logging systems for further diagnosis.

 When using `RestTemplate` in Spring Boot applications, we can use an auto-configured `RestTemplateBuilder` to create `RestTemplate` instances as shown in this code snippet: